Old Town Malaga

 17 best places and attractions around Malaga city

 Malaga city offers a wealth of attractions and places to visit, blending its rich history with modern amenities.
-Here are some of the best places to visit in Malaga:
+Here are some of the top attractions and fun places to visit in Malaga:

-Explore the historic fortress from above at the Alcazaba, a well-preserved Moorish fortress.
+I’m fascinated with the historic fortress of the Alcazaba located above the highest ridge in the city.
+The well-preserved Moorish fortress is fun to explore and learn about the significant Moorish influence to Andalusia duriing its hey day..
 You can hike all the way up to the Gibralfaro Castle and check out the panoramic views around the city and the Mediterranean Sea.
 Built in the 11th century, it is one of the best-preserved Arab fortresses in Spain.
 The Alcazaba features beautiful gardens, intricate courtyards, and well-preserved walls and towers.
 Visitors can explore its historic architecture, including arches, fountains, and ornate details, as well as enjoy panoramic views of the city from its elevated position.

 2. Gibralfaro Castle